Showing posts with label Thi. Janaki Raman. Show all posts

 “Where were you keeping the cash?”

 “In my bag.
 I brought it very carefully and gave it to you.
-You told me we can settle it in the morning gently sulking that I was trying to move you away from your chair and you kept it safely in your safe”
+You told me we can settle it in the morning, gently sulking that I was trying to move you away from your chair, and you kept it safely in your safe”

 “You a sinner!
 How skilfully you could narrate it as if really happened?”
 Duraiyappa yelled in high pitch, his face looked pale as if slapped by some demons.
-“Come here to see da…my entire body coils with shame” he shrieked and went it, opened the safe and exposed its interiors.
-Opened other iron boxes, and wooden boxes.
+“Come here to see da…my entire body coils with shame,” he shrieked and went it, opened the safe and exposed its interiors.
+Opened other iron boxes and wooden boxes.
 Look well…see it with your own eyes”

 Chinna Swamy was standing still as if severely smacked on his head.
 He ran to Durayappa’s wife; then ran out.
 He took his complaints to the accountant, village headman as his tongue dried up, lips shivering and the body trembling.
 The men of that village came there.
 Duraiyappa was sitting like a mad man reclining in his easy chair.
 The almirahs in the hall were kept open.
 Clothes and utensils were found strewn around the floor.